CtrlK

 Actionability

-Provides fully executable commands throughout (git add, git push --force-with-lease, gh repo view, etc.), concrete commit message examples with proper formatting, and copy-paste ready bash snippets for branch discovery.
+Provides concrete, executable commands throughout (git add, git push --force-with-lease, gh repo view, git symbolic-ref), specific commit message examples with realistic content, and clear branch naming patterns.
+The examples section is particularly strong with six varied, copy-paste-ready commit message examples.

 3 / 3